-Help paint a brighter future with Nail Breast Cancer
+Help paint a brighter future with the Nail Breast Cancer campaign

-During October this campaign is asking you to add £1 to your client’s nail or beauty treatment to be donated to Future Dreams, a breast cancer charity supported by BCA, Bio Sculpture Gel, The Guild of Beauty Therapists, Olympia Beauty, Salon Systems and Scratch Magazine to name but a few.
+During October this campaign asks you to add £1 to your client’s nail or beauty treatment to be donated to Future Dreams, a breast cancer charity supported by BCA, Bio Sculpture Gel, The Guild of Beauty Therapists, Olympia Beauty, Salon Systems and Scratch Magazine to name but a few.

 Decide now whether you’re going to partner with other local business and get in touch to sound them out.
 Ideally link up with partners who target a similar audience to your salon or spa.
 I look at how to partner successfully in this blog post.

 The breast cancer charity websites are packed with ideas for Pink October events and fundraising.
 You’ll also find templates, tips and useful marketing materials so take a look early on and make life easier for yourself.
-I’ve listed links to the main ones below in my Little Pink Book.
+I’ve listed links to the main ones below in my Little Pink Book… so keep reading.

 6. Planning ensures success